Iidkhebb/iidkhebb/README.md

 These are all my projects in the 42Cursus of [42 KHOURIBGA](https://1337.ma/).

-**ONLY USE THIS AS A REFERENCE, IF YOU COPY YOU RISK GETTING A -42!!**

 ## Rank 0

 |			Name				|	Directory	| Repo Files | Mark |